smritisinha0801/hrms-lite/README.md

 Project Overview

 HRMS Lite is a lightweight Human Resource Management System designed to manage employee records and track daily attendance.

 The application simulates a basic internal HR tool for administrative use.
 It allows:

-Adding and deleting employees
+1. Adding and deleting employees

-Viewing employee records
+2. Viewing employee records

-Marking daily attendance
+3. Marking daily attendance

-Viewing attendance history per employee
+4. Viewing attendance history per employee

-Dashboard summary of total employees and attendance records
+5. Dashboard summary of total employees and attendance records

 The focus of the project is clean architecture, proper API design, database integration, validation handling, and a production-ready UI.

-🛠 Tech Stack Used
+🛠 Tech Stack Used:-
-Frontend
+1. Frontend

 Streamlit